prajwaltr93/kanjivg_dataset/README.md

 Dataset for training models in teaching robots to draw
 ## Important Points !

-1. characters are now used from kanjivg collection of japanese characters
+1. characters are now used are from kanjivg collection of japanese characters

-2. original characters are defined using bezeir curves, this dataset modifies the characters svg files by converting bezeri curves into line segments which are easier to handle
+2. original characters are defined using bezeir curves, this repository modifies the characters svg files by converting bezeri curves into line segments which are easier to handle (ex : Mc to ML)

 3. few characters are removed because of in-compaitability reasons, will be restored in future commits